jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

    403.

 ### Security Updates
  * upgraded to openssl-1.0.1p for CVE-2015-1793.
-Note that Chef Server was not directly affected by this CVE.
+Note that CINC Server was not directly affected by this CVE.

 ### Organization Policy Changes